 There are 630 calories in one sandwich serving of Burger King Impossible Whopper sandwich.

-Forty-nine percent of the calories are from fat, 37% are from carbs, and the rest—14 percent—come from protein sources such as plant-based beef patties.
+Forty-nine percent of the calories are from fat, 37% are from carbs, and the rest—14 percent—come from protein sources such as the new plant-based beef patties.

 |Impossible Whopper Nutrition|